Top 47 ETL Interview Questions & Answers (2025)

 • Data from APIs are commonly used, especially when third-party data is needed, such as social media feeds, weather data, or geolocation data.

-• A non-conventional method is web scraping.
-Web scraping is used to extract data from websites.
-However, web scraping is unreliable and has potential legal implications, making them risky to integrate and replicate.
+• A non-conventional method is web scraping, which extracts data from websites.
+However, web scraping is unreliable and has potential legal implications, making it risky to integrate and replicate.

-• Finally, there can be enterprise applications like CRM (Customer Relationship Management) or ERP (Enterprise Resource Planning) systems, which typically house valuable business data.
+• Finally, enterprise applications like CRM (Customer Relationship Management) or ERP (Enterprise Resource Planning) systems can typically house valuable business data.

 So, the data sources for an ETL process are quite diverse, and the choice depends largely on the business requirements and the nature of the data being handled.